theupdateframework/taps/tap8.md

 ## Rotation to Null

-Clients need to check for rotations to a null key, and any delegation pointing to a null rotation is invalid.
+Clients need to check for rotations to a null key, and any delegation pointing to a rotation to a null key is invalid.
 The null key is a hard coded value used across tuf implementations.
 This enables a role to explicitly revoke their own key(s) by introducing a rotation to null.